 It’s something that’s pretty unique to Waterton and you might as well join in the fun! ( I think I’ve seen a couple in Banff too but it’s waaay too busy to really get the most out of it there)

-this 1km hike takes you to a glorious view of the Waterton town site and the valley below.
-It’s one of the best places to catch a sunset because it’s short enough to run down before it gets dark and it faces west across the lake.
-Enjoy a romantic picnic at the top like we did and watch as the peaks turn golden.
-Remember to bring plenty of bug spray and your head lamps if this is something you plan on doing! (also watch out for Ticks if you go in May/June)
+This 1km hike takes you to a glorious view of the Waterton town site and the valley below.
+It’s one of the best places to catch a sunset because it’s quick and easy and the views are extremely rewarding.
+The hike is short enough to run down before it gets dark and it faces West across the lake.
+Enjoy a romantic picnic at the top like we did and watch as the golden light falls across the peaks.
+Remember to bring plenty of bug spray and your head lamps if this is something you plan on doing!
+(Also watch out for ticks if you go in May/June… we found a few on our backpacks and even one swimming around when we went to the hot tub later.
+So gross.)

-Akamina Ridge hike: a pretty long 20km hike with incredible views of the surrounding mountains.
+A long 20km hike with incredible views of the surrounding mountains.
 It does get pretty windy though!
+We actually never reached the ridge because a huge storm started rolling in and we had to pull the plug.

-Bertha Lake: We definitely recommend taking the 5-6km ish hike to Bertha lake in the summer.
+We definitely recommend taking the 5-6km ish hike to Bertha Lake in the summer.
 It’s a stunning lake surrounded by towering mountains, and it’s not a bad place for a swim (there’s also a campground there).
-We tried scrambling Bertha Peak last week while we were there and found it to be one of the less obvious trails out there.
-It’s a pretty full on scramble (and bushwhacking) that probably shouldn’t be the first peak you pick if you’re looking for the best hikes out there .
+We tried scrambling Bertha Peak while we were there and found it to be one of the less obvious trails we’ve done.
+It’s a pretty full on scramble (which includes bushwhacking) that probably shouldn’t be the first peak you pick if you’re looking for the best hikes out there .
 Having said that, the views from the top are pretty epic!

 I have to say I love the ice cream at the Big Scoop Ice Cream Parlour in Waterton.
 We go there every time and I’ve never been disappointed.
 They also do Fro-yo and slushies for those boiling hot summer days.